.

 conceited.adjective

-having an excessively high opinion of oneself
+having an excessively high opinion of oneself, which means one's got an unbalanced personality

 conceitedly.adverb